yiochen/myHugoBlog/content/post/type-script-this.md

 }
 ```

-The program prints `yellow`. which means that delegates in C# remember it's owner.
+The program prints `yellow`. which means that delegates in C# remember its owner.